ghgemmer/Halloween/README.md

 **Visualize3D _periodMsec_  _sensorNumber_ _format_** - Starts the Visualize 3D process.
 This process is
-used to calibrate the intertial measurement units (IMUs) and output the current IMU orientation data which can also be used to run the Visualize 3D program on a PC which shows the IMU orientation visually with a token object.
+used to calibrate the intertial measurement units (IMUs) and output the current IMU orientation data which can also be used when streamed to a running Visualize 3D Web serial visualizer (https://learn.adafruit.com/adafruit-bno055-absolute-orientation-sensor/webserial-visualizer) on a PC to show the IMU orientation visually with a token object.
 Calibration occurs by the user moving the IMU in different orientations to calibrate it.
 Leave the IMU still for a few seconds for the gyro to calibrate.
 Then move the IMU around to calibrate the magnetometer.
 The accelerometer takes the longest to calibrate and requires putting the IMU about 45 degrees about each side of the x, y, z axis's of the IMU letting it sit at least 5 seconds at each orientation or doing figure 8s with it.
-Note that the magnetometer can be affected by nearby magnetic fields generated by laptops, magnets, etc.  So when calibrating the magnetometer keep it away form those sources.
+Note that the magnetometer can be affected by nearby magnetic fields generated by laptops, magnets, etc.  So when calibrating the IMU, and during operation, keep the IMU away from those sources.

 * _periodMsec_ - the period in milliseonds to get the calibration and orientation data and output it.
 * _sensorNumber_ - the ID number of the IMU to use.
 0 = Mouth, 1 = Head, 2 = Arm, 3 = Forearm.